bootstrapworld/curriculum/lessons/functions-examples-definitions/langs/en-us/slides.md

 * Click *Run*.
 @ifproglang{pyret}{
-* What message do you get back? _Looks shipshape, all 5 tests passed, mate!_
+* What message do you get back?
 * What do you think that message means?
-** _The editor has checked to see whether the 5 examples work with the function definition and they do!_
 }
 * Change
 @ifproglang{pyret}{`gt(10) is triangle(10, "solid", "green")` to `gt(15) is triangle(15, "solid", "green")`}
 @ifproglang{wescheme}{`(EXAMPLE (gt 10) (triangle 10 "solid" "green"))` to `(EXAMPLE (gt 10) (triangle 15 "solid" "green"))`}
 * Click run.
 What happens?
-** _The editor lets us know that the function doesn't match the examples so that we can fix our mistake!_

 ---
 {layout="Launch"}